 Water quality is another concern.
 Unlike a swimming pool, the Reflecting Pool is not filtered or chlorinated.
 Algae growth, bird droppings and stagnant water all contribute to poor conditions.
 In 2017, the NPS even had to drain the pool after a parasite outbreak caused “swimmer’s itch” in people and killed dozens of ducks.

-What is the purpose of the pool?
+What is the purpose of the Reflecting Pool?

 Completed in 1922, the Reflecting Pool was designed to mirror the Lincoln Memorial, the Washington Monument and the open sky above.
 Over the decades, it has become a backdrop for historic events, most famously the 1963 March on Washington, where Martin Luther King Jr. delivered his “I Have a Dream” speech.